By The Farmer's Dog | January 26, 2017

 Over the past few decades, we’ve reconsidered how we’re eating, swapping highly processed food for fresh vegetables and lean protein.
 Our perspective on the traditional American diet has evolved, as has our understanding of the undeniable power that food has on health.

 This journey to better health has been all-inclusive, spanning multiple generations and taking shape in schools and communities across the country.
-But while we’ve become skilled at deciphering labels in our grocery store aisles, our dogs have been eating from the same bulky mystery bags for years.
+But while we’ve become skilled at deciphering labels in our grocery store aisles, our dogs have been eating from the same bulky bags for years.

 Here are a handful of the improvements you can expect when you start to add fresh, real food to your dog’s diet: